ideos/gloe/docs/source/getting-started/main-concepts.md

 # Main Concepts

-The main idea behind Gloe is constraining the implementation of a specific flow into a formalized and type-safe pipeline (or execution graph).
-Every piece (or node) of this pipeline is responsible for transforming its input into the input of the next piece, thereby composing a sequential execution process.
-No code from this flow can be executed outside these pieces, and each node in the graph is called a **Transformer**.
+The main idea behind Gloe is constraining the implementation of a specific processing into a formalized and type-safe **flow** (or execution graph).
+Every step (or node) of this flow is responsible for transforming its input into the input of the next step, thereby composing a sequential execution process.
+No code from this flow can be executed outside these steps, and each node in the graph is called a **transformer**.

+Formally, a flow is defined as a DAG (Directed Acyclic Graph) with one source and one sink, meaning it has a beginning and an end.
+In practice, it is a sequence of steps that transform data from one form to another.

-Basic structure of a Graph:
+Basic structure of a flow:
 ```
 (type A) -> [Transformer 1] -> (type B) -> [Transformer 2] -> ... -> (type X)
 ```